Important to give Bumrah enough time after comeback from injury: Hardik | Sports-Games

 Bumrah, who did not play the Asia Cup due to a back injury, has been named in the T20 World Cup squad and the preceding series against Australia and South Africa.

-He was missed badly in the series opener against Australia on Tuesday as the visitors chased down 209 rather comfortably.
-Barring Axar Patel, all bowlers leaked more than 11 runs per over.

 ''We all know what he brings to the table and how important he is for us.
 There will be concerns here and there (about bowling) which is fine.
 We got to trust our boys.
-These are the best 15 in the country and that is why they are there in the squad.
+These are the best 15 in the country and that is why they are there in the squad,'' Hardik said.

 Hardik gave credit to the opposition batters.